uviclibraries/h5p/images-interactive.md

 3. Scroll back up and click on the **circle target icon** to add a drop zone.
 5. Label the drop zone as the fruit name, for instance strawberry and tick the **show label box**.
 6. Tick the box **This drop zone can only contain one element** and press **done** when it is complete
-7. Next repeat step 3-5 and do that for the other fruits (raspberry, apples, cheries)
+7. Repeat step 3-5 and do that for the other fruits (raspberry, apples, cheries)
 8. Now, we will add our images.
 We will use the same ones we downloaded in step 7 for the previous activity of memory.
 To do this click the third icon under the task box, it looks like a **image icon**
 9. Add your fruit image by repeating step 7-9 for each image and provide the name of the fruit as the alternative text.
 10. Note for each image you must **select all** drop zones, so that particpants can drag to all the possible options .
 For instance **the strawberry image with the strawberry dropbox**